oracle-devrel/springai-rag-db23ai/README.md

     }
     ```

-which addresses the uploading of documents into a generic Vector DB augmenting with related vector embeddings, and it allows searching for similar documents using the vector distance chosen.
-All interfaces have been implemented except the `similaritySearch(String query)`, since in the interface it already uses the `similaritySearch(SearchRequest request)` as shown here:
+These operations allow uploading documents into a vector database, searching for similar documents using the specific vector distance algorithm chosen (you can change this in the `.properties` files).

     ```java
     default List<Document> similaritySearch(String query) {